DevIncept/ML_Module-1/Assignment.md

 The dataset contains a set of 150 records under 5 attributes - Petal Length, Petal Width, Sepal Length, Sepal width and Class(Species)

-Please do your Exploratory Data Analysis and write your observations and interpretation. &nbsp
+Please do your Exploratory Data Analysis and write your observations and interpretation.